dkirkby/E4S/inputs.md

 ## Use a Joystick as an Analog Input

 Next, we will use the left-right motion of the joystick as an analog signal to control the LED brightness.
 In this mode, each axis (X/Y) of the joystick serves as an independent [variable resistor or potentiometer ("pot")](https://learn.adafruit.com/make-it-change-potentiometers?view=all).
 A potentiometer consists of two resistors R1 and R2 connected in series, within a single package, such that R1 + R2 = RTOT is fixed (at 10KΩ for the joystick).
+The diagram shows a standard potentiometer circuit symbol next to its equivalent circuit involving R1 and R2:

+![Potentiometer circuit diagram](img/potentiometer-diag.jpg)

-The three pins of a potentiometer connect as shown below, and moving the joystick left/right or up/down (or rotating a rotary potentiometer) varies how RTOT is split between R1 and R2.
+Moving the joystick left/right or up/down (or rotating a rotary potentiometer) varies how RTOT is split between R1 and R2:

+![Potentiometer resistance](img/potentiometer-resistance.jpg)

 The pin between R1 and R2 for left/right joystick motion is labeled **Xout**.
 There pin **Yout** is between R1 and R2 for a separate potentiometer controlled by up/down joystick motion.

-![Potentiometer circuit diagram](img/potentiometer-diag.jpg)

-Moving the joystick varies how RTOT is split between R1 and R2:

-![Potentiometer resistance](img/potentiometer-resistance.jpg)
+Both joystick potentiometers have RTOT = 10KΩ.

 The circuit already has a 1KΩ resistor that controls the LED brightness.
 To vary this resistance smoothly (i.e. in an "analog" fashion), add the left/right potentiometer's R1 in series with the existing 1KΩ resistor.
 In other words, replace the jumper wire between the 1KΩ resistor and LED with two jumper wires connected to the joystick **GND** and **Xout** pins, as shown below: